Browse over 40 scholarly journals on African-American/Black/African Studies.

 Contains reference texts, biographies, chronologies, sheet music, images, lyrics, liner notes, and discographies chronicling the diverse history and culture of the African American experience through music.
 Covers blues, jazz, spirituals, civil rights songs, slave songs, minstrelsy, rhythm and blues, gospel, and other forms of musical expression.
 Links to the audio streaming database American Song enable users to listen to music that accompanies the liner notes and album information.
 Users must create an account to create and access play lists.

-This full text archive contains several dozen resources, including several African-American Newspapers, Frank Leslie's Weekly, Godey's Lady's Book, The Civil War collection, South Carolina newspapers, American County Histories, Twelve Years a Slave and much more.
+Now called History Commons.
+This full-text archive contains several dozen resources, including several African-American newspapers, Frank Leslie's Weekly, Godey's Lady's Book, The Civil War collection, South Carolina newspapers, American County Histories, Twelve Years a Slave. and much more.

 Collections Include: